 Setting up a food taste test is a fun way to teach a preschooler about the sense of taste from the 5 senses.
 I remember doing taste tests with my mom.
 It was always an adventure to try different foods and associate them with sweet, salty, spicy, sour, and bitter flavors.
 I was always excited to try something new; often “bitter” baking chocolate or “sour” salt and vinegar chips.
 I did a preschool taste test with my own daughter the other day after lunch; not only was it yummy, it was fun and educational too!

-It can be hard to entertain a 3-year-old.
-My daughter loves jumping from one activity to the next; sometimes before I've had a chance to clean up from the previous craft.
-I love my daughter's enthusiasm and creativity, so it's a lot of fun to plan things to do with her, like a preschool taste test!
-I set out a few ramekins and chose a variety of foods that represented each type of "taste".
+It can be hard to entertain 3 and 4-year-olds.
+My daughter loves jumping from one activity to the next; sometimes before I’ve had a chance to clean up from the previous craft.
+I love my daughter’s enthusiasm and creativity, so it’s a lot of fun to plan things to do with her, like a preschool taste test!
+I set out a few ramekins and chose a variety of foods that represented each type of “taste”.
 You can get really creative with the foods for a preschool taste test!

 Sweet: marshmallows, a vanilla wafer, chocolate chips

 Sour: gummy worms, crystal ice powder, salt and vinegar chips, lime